top of page

 About health literacy

 9 out 10 U.S. adults have low health literacy and struggle to access, understand, and use health information.
 This means that most adults have trouble finding accurate, trustworthy health information, taking the right amount of medicine at the right time, managing a chronic condition, and making decisions about their treatment or care.
-Let's dig deeper to see other ways in which low health literacy America,
+Let's dig deeper to see other ways in which low health literacy affects America.

 Join us

-Support Opportunities
+Support opportunities

 Your donation powers our advocacy to make health literacy a priority in healthcare policy.
 With your support, we advocate at every level to ensure equitable access and informed decisions for all.

-Membership Opportunities
+Membership opportunities

-Leadership Opportunities
+Leadership opportunities

 Get in touch